I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Key Points of the CFn Template

-Internal ALB (Minimal backend with Fixed Response)
+Internal ALB (Minimal backend configuration with Fixed Response)

 ALB: